Skip to content

 There are daily messages.

-Technically, the LoRa protocol itself is patented by the Semtech corportation, so there is a non-free aspect to this.
-It is, in any case, perfectly legal to use LoRa devices as a end-user, but this means that someone might not have the right to reimplement the LoRa protocol on its own hardware, for example.
+Technically, the LoRa protocol itself is patented by the Semtech corporation, so there is a non-free aspect to this.
+It is, in any case, perfectly legal to use LoRa devices as a end-user, but this means that someone might not have the right to re-implement the LoRa protocol on its own hardware, for example.

 Are my messages secret?